 Fixing the situation starts at the top to set the right agenda and encourage positive behavior.

-Even if plastic is vital to daily operations, we can encourage sustainable behaviour by providing recycling bins for plastics, paper and other waste.
+Even if plastic is vital to daily operations, we can encourage sustainable behavior by providing recycling bins for plastics, paper, and other waste.
 If you are concerned about the lack of engagement, implement a policy to ensure those around you make use of the amenities provided.

 3) Get involved with local events and raise awareness